talyssonoliver/taly/docs/user-guides/user-guide.md

 # User Guide for Taly Platform

 Welcome to Taly!
-This guide is designed to help users navigate the platform, understand its features, and make the most out of its capabilities.
-Whether you're a company owner or a customer, this document will walk you through the core functionalities.
+This comprehensive guide will help you navigate our platform efficiently, understand its powerful features, and maximize its business value.
+Whether you're a business owner managing your company or a customer booking services, this document provides step-by-step instructions for all essential workflows.

 ---